-Ensure that the number of bedrooms at Q7.3 is not greater than the number of rooms at Q7.2.
+Ensure that the number of bedrooms at 7.3 is not greater than the number of rooms at 7.2.
+Remember to include bedrooms in the count of total number of rooms.

 Signature/Results/Notes Checks

 Check that comments are clear and reference the Question # and person # where necessary.